Mitral Valve Prolapse

 The valve still works well, and the heart pumps normally.
 Prolapse does not cause damage to the heart over time.
 Only 2% of people have other structural heart problems along with mitral valve prolapse.

-Previously called the most common heart valve abnormality, mitral valve prolapse was thought to have affected 5-20% of the general population, mainly women.
-Now with newer, wiser echocardiographic criteria, it is thought to affect only 2-3% of the general population, and it is most often diagnosed in people aged 20-40 years.
+Previously called the most common heart valve abnormality, mitral valve prolapse was thought to have affected a significant portion of the general population, mainly women.
+Now with newer, more accurate echocardiographic criteria, it is thought to affect very few of the general population and it is most often diagnosed in people aged 20-40 years.

 Vibhuti N Singh, MD, MPH, FACC, FSCAI